SirCornflake/BMS/README.md

 4. "ens.csv": A "csv" file that contains the data set used in the "Application Code.R" file

 5. “ens_description.pdf”: Data dictionary for the "ens" data-set

+6. "Simulation Study Without Bayes Factor.R": A R script that replicates the simulation study WITHOUT the Bayes factor computation

+7. "Simulation Study With Bayes Factor.R": A R script that replicates the simulation study WITH the Bayes factor computation